-St. John Catholic School Reopening Plans 2020-2021 (September 16, 2020)
+St. John Catholic School Reopening Plans 2020-2021 (Updated: January 7, 2021)

-Based on the directive from the Office for Catholic Schools and recommendation from the Governor, we continue to monitor the key indicators on King County Decision Tree Dashboard to determine when we are able to open to in-person instruction.
-At this juncture we are in a waiting period to determine if the moderate range (25-75 COVID-19 cases/100,000 residents over a 14 day period) is stable or continuing to decrease before implementing in-person instruction for our primary students (grades K-2).
-The Director of Public Health - Seattle & King County, Patty Hayes, RN, MN, has advised schools to create sustainable plans that minimize the need for transition back to fully remote learning.
+Based on the directive from the Office for Catholic Schools and recommendation from the Governor, we continue to monitor the key indicators on King County COVID-19 Data

+Dashboard to determine when we are able to open to in-person instruction.
+At this juncture, based on the new metric delivered by the Governor on Wednesday, December 15, 2020, at the current, moderate COVID-19 activity level, Department of Health recommends careful phasing in of in-person learning starting with any elementary students not already in-person and middle school students.
+Safety precautions and mitigation strategies must continue to be observed as the school invites more students into the building.
+The Director of Public Health - Seattle & King County, Patty Hayes, RN, MN, has advised schools to create sustainable plans that minimize the need for transition back to full remote learning.

-Recommendations from (Public Health - Seattle & King County) PHSKC
+Recommendations from Public Health - Seattle & King County (PHSKC) as of September 17, 2020

-- DOH guidance recommends our younger students be the first to gradually come back to in-person learning if schools are able to implement the recommended COVID-19 health and safety measures in the decision tree. - We recommend a phased approach to hybrid and in-person services for this age group during this period so that we don't quickly overwhelm schools', districts', and PHSKC's response to cases and potential outbreaks. - o If we stay in the moderate level, schools can begin in person or hybrid learning in early October, as long as schools can meet the requirements from the state. - o Over time, hybrid learning can be considered for older students, if there is continued reduced transmission in the school and community.
+- DOH guidance recommends our younger students be the first to gradually come back to in-person learning if schools are able to implement the recommended COVID-19 health and safety measures in the decision tree. - We recommend a phased approach to hybrid and in-person services for this age group during this period so that we do not quickly overwhelm schools', districts', and PHSKC's response to cases and potential outbreaks. - If we stay in the moderate level, schools can begin in-person or hybrid learning in October for younger students, as long as schools can meet the requirements from the state. - Over time, hybrid learning can be considered for older students, if there is continued reduced transmission in the school and community.